Claire Butorac: College

-Professional career
+Professional

 On May 14, 2023, Butroac signed a two-year contract with the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
 The PHF ceased operations on June 29, 2023, as a result she never played a game for the Whitecaps.

 On November 30, 2023, Butorac signed a one-year contract with PWHL Minnesota.
 During the 2023–24 season, she recorded one goal and two assists in 21 regular season games.
 Due to an injury to Taylor Heise, Butorac played on the first line along with Kendall Coyne Schofield and Kelly Pannek in February 2024.
 During the Walter Cup playoffs she recorded one goal and two assists in ten games and helped Minnesota win the inaugural Walter Cup.
 During game four of the semifinals against PWHL Toronto, she scored the game-winning goal in double-overtime to force a decisive game five.
 During the 2024–25 season, she recorded two goals, and four assists in 29 games and helped the Frost win their second consecutive Walter Cup.
 On June 22, 2025, she signed a one-year contract extension with the Frost.
+During the 2025–26 season, she recorded three assists in 30 games.
+On June 20, 2026, she signed a one-year contract extension with the Frost.